Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 It is essential for the smooth operation of Streams to perform regular backups of data and configurations.
 There are two kinds of data that we encourage to backup:

 * Configurations: Helm chart installation files - If you apply any modification to the default Streams helm chart, such as editing the values.yaml file, we recommend tracking the changes and back up the code in a source code repository.
 We recommend using git to address this point.
 * Data: persistent volumes of Kubernetes services - We do not provide any procedure to backup/restore volume data as it will mainly depend on your iPaaS.
-Nevertheless, you can have a look at stash project that enables the backup/restore of stateful applications (PostgreSql, Kafka, Zookeeper) into AWS S3 buckets, for instance.
+Nevertheless, you can have a look at stash project that enables the backup/restore of stateful applications (MariaDB, Kafka, Zookeeper) into AWS S3 buckets, for instance.

 For a disaster recovery procedure, you should have access to cloud resources in another region.
 Using backed-up configurations/data and Streams helm chart, you should be able to run a new installation in a new Kubernetes cluster in another region.